juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ## User guide

-As expected by a dynamic provisioning tool, you will need to declare `StorageClass` objects, which provide a number of choices on how NFS volumes will be provisioned.
+As expected by a dynamic provisioning tool, you will need to declare `StorageClass` objects, which provide a number of values on how NFS volumes will be provisioned.
 You can declare as many StorageClasses as you want with different parameters.
 All they need in common the field `provisioner: nfs-provisioner.juliohm.com.br`.

 Here's a full example: